-Three years ago, a few friends invited me to attend the Racial Equity Institute (REI) workshop.
+Some years ago, a few friends invited me to attend the Racial Equity Institute (REI) workshop.
 As defined by racialequityinstitute.com: “This is a two-day long process — that helps to provide talking points, historical factors and an organizational definition of racism.”

-Three years ago, I was not going to go to something like this.
+Some years ago, I was not going to go to something like this.

 I had my reasons.
 I knew who I was, what I believed, and I wasn’t about to invest my personal time so that I could let others call me privileged to my face.

-My friends not only planted the seed three years ago, but often nourished the plant through one invitation, conversation, book, TV show, Netflix series, movie, and podcast recommendation at a time.
+My friends not only planted the seed years ago, but often nourished the plant through one invitation, conversation, book, TV show, Netflix series, movie, and podcast recommendation at a time.
 They didn’t coerce or guilt me into going, yet their periodic conversations left me wrestling, researching, and thinking.